Eleven-Trading/TradeNote/README.md

 #### 2. Modify the "< >" inside the env.env file to match your environment
 - <your_parse_app_id>: Set a random string as application ID, which will be used to connect to the Parse server (no spaces)
 - <your_parse_master_key>: Set a random string as application ID, which can be used to make root connections to the Parse server (no spaces)
-- <your_parse_server_ip>: This will be your Parse server URL.
-If you are installing TradeNote locally, then this is simply http://localhost and if you are installing remotely then it is the remote ip address of your server.
+- <your_tradenote_parse_server_ip>: This is the ip where you are installing TradeNote.
+If you are installing locally, then this is simply localhost and if you are installing remotely then it is the remote ip address of your server(and please update http(s) accordingly).
 - <your_parse_dashboard_user>: Parse comes with a dashboard where you can explore your data.
 Set username used for login into the Parse dashboard.
 - <your_parse_dashboard_password>: Set password used for login into the Parse dashboard.
 - <your_app_name>: Pick a name for your app e.g. TradeNote

 #### 3. Enter the cloned directory
 ```
-cd docker
+cd TradeNote
 ```
 #### 4. Build Docker image with your custom parameters (fill out "< >" with the information you sett in step 2)

 ```
-docker build -f docker/Dockerfile . -t tradenote:latest --build-arg PARSE_APP_ID=<your_parse_app_id> --build-arg PARSE_URL=<your_parse_server_url>
+docker build -f docker/Dockerfile . -t tradenote:latest --build-arg PARSE_APP_ID=<your_parse_app_id> --build-arg PARSE_URL=http://<your_tradenote_parse_server_ip>:1337/parse
 ```

 #### 5. Run up all the services